deepika3095/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
- The program is executed successfully
+ The program has been successfully executed